-Astro Photography Tool reminds me a lot of BackyardEOS, and I don’t just mean the snazzy red interface (which I have since changed to gray).
+Astro Photography Tool reminds me a lot of BackyardEOS, and I don’t just mean the snazzy red interface.
 In my opinion, the user interface is much more friendly for beginners than SGP was.

 Fans of BackyardEOS will enjoy a similar feeling and user experience using APT.

 The Author of APT actually launched the software before BYE.
 So you might say that the APT had a role in inspiring future astro imaging tools.
-Astro Photography Tool has a loyal following of users, no doubt a result of the excellent customer service offered by the author.
+This software application has a loyal following of users, no doubt a result of the excellent customer service offered by the author.

 The software boasts native support for SBIG and SBIG cameras, with ASCOM support for all other compatible cameras, filter wheels, focusers, and telescopes.

-APT also presents helpful reminders at critical stages of your imaging session, such as “remember to cover the telescope”, before you run a series of darks.
-The developer clearly had the backyard imager in mind when designing this software.
+APT also presents helpful reminders at critical stages of your imaging session, such as ‘remember to cover the telescope’, before you run a series of darks.
+The developer clearly had the backyard astrophotography in mind when designing this software.